Background pattern

 • St. John's Wort preparations (Hypericum perforatum)

-Alterations in blood glucose levels (low blood sugar and high blood sugar) may occur when taking a medicine belonging to a class of antibiotics called fluoroquinolones at the same time as Gliclazida Stada, especially in elderly patients.
+Changes in blood sugar levels (low blood sugar levels and high blood sugar levels) may occur when taking a medicine belonging to a class of antibiotics called fluoroquinolones at the same time as Gliclazida Stada, especially in elderly patients.

 Consult your doctor before using any other medicine.
-If you are admitted to a hospital, inform the staff that you are taking gliclazide.
+If you are hospitalized, inform the medical staff that you are taking gliclazide.

 Taking Gliclazida Stada with food, drinks, and alcohol